merfre/Hull_Microbiome_Cluster_Workflow/README.md

-# Snakemake workflow: Simple Kraken2 Workflow for AO Lab
+# Snakemake workflow: Microbiome Cluster Workflow for University of Hull

 A Snakemake workflow to analyse long read human microbiome data with steps for general quality control and taxonomy assignment using Kraken2.